 What do you think it's like for someone for whom "getting their life back" means restoring their physical health, keeping their job, being a decent parent – and unshackling the grip of the disease of addiction?

 Well more than 120,000 people have come to Livengrin over the past forty-five years with that goal in mind.

 We're asking for your help to safeguard this mission.

-We is able to serve the community and grow as an organization only with the commitment of individuals and families, charitable foundations, businesses (of all sizes), government agencies and faith-based institutions.
-Those who make an investment in Livengrin can know that we ensure an effective use of each and every dollar of underwriting - be it a contribution for patient programs, an honoring or memorial gift, a provision in a will or estate planning, an in-kind donation of goods or services, or any other support.
+We are able to serve the community and grow as an organization only through the commitment of individuals and families, charitable foundations, businesses (of all sizes), government agencies and faith-based institutions.
+Those who make an investment in Livengrin know that we ensure an effective use of each and every dollar of underwriting - be it a contribution for patient programs, an honoring or memorial gift, a provision in a will or estate planning, an in-kind donation of goods or services, or any other support.

 Your contribution will be utilized by the Foundation for a vital need we identify - or you can specify something that matters to you (such as scholarships for those needing treatment but lack the resources to afford it, expansion of the family program, purchase of twelve-step "big books" and other essential treatment tools, improvements to residential living, support of alumni activities, etc.).

 - A gift of $30 provides two days of hot nutritious meals for a patient in residential treatment